fredericaltorres/JavaScriptDemoer/readme.markdown

 - A JavaScript program that must  compile and may produce a console output.
     - JavaScriptDemoer comes with nodejs 0.5.10 windows version

+The end result is an HTML page which is rendered by the app.
+Therefore the markdown can also contain HTML and JavaScript code.

 ***How to write a page***
 ===============